Chlorotrianisene: Chemistry

 Chlorotrianisene, also known as tri-p-anisylchloroethylene (TACE) or as tris(p-methoxyphenyl)chloroethylene, is a synthetic nonsteroidal compound of the triphenylethylene group.
 It is structurally related to the nonsteroidal estrogen diethylstilbestrol and to the SERMs clomifene and tamoxifen.

+It is structurally related to a compound that is called Aminoxytriphene (Amotriphene).

+Chlorotrianisene is prepared by the halogenation of a compound called trianisylethylene [7109-27-5].
+An improved version for the synthesis of this precursor is by the treatment of chloroacetyl chloride with 3 equivalents of Grignard reagent.
+Another synthetic pathway relies on Grignard addition to the corresponding benzophenone, or by the Grignard reaction with desoxyanisoin.
+Crenshaw & Zimmer reported some interesting methods too.
+E.g. Grignard reaction to alpha-chloro-4'-methoxyacetophenone [2196-99-8] was also demonstrated to work.

+Trianisylethylene was also halogenated with bromine and found to give a,a,b-tri(p-anisyl)bromoethylene.
+According to one SAR survey, this agent was said to be an improvement over Estrobin.
+This earlier work accumulated in the synthesis of Chlorotrianisene.
+At least three newer syntheses are also recorded in the pendant literature for Chlorotrianisene.
+In one adventitious discovery, it was found that chlorotrianisene could be made from methoxychlor & anisole in a single step.

+The halogenation step in this class of agents has the overall effect of replacing a vinylic hydrogen with a halogen atom.
+The reaction mechanism however can thought to be rationalized by a discrete halogenation step to give a vicinally dihalogenated compound, which is not isolated but then instead undergoes dehydrohalogenation step.

 History

 CTA was introduced for medical use in the United States in 1952, and was subsequently introduced for use throughout Europe.
 It was the first estrogenic compound of the triphenylethylene series to be introduced.
+In comparison a commercial advertisement for Gynosone was made in 1946.
 CTA was derived from estrobin (DBE), a derivative of the very weakly estrogenic compound triphenylethylene (TPE), which in turn was derived from structural modification of diethylstilbestrol (DES).
 The SERMs clomifene and tamoxifen, as well as the antiestrogen ethamoxytriphetol, were derived from CTA via structural modification.

 Society and culture

 Generic names

 Chlorotrianisene is the generic name of the drug and its INN, USAN, and BAN.
 It is also known as tri-p-anisylchloroethylene (TACE).

 Brand names

 CTA has been marketed under the brand names Tace, Estregur, Anisene, Clorotrisin, Merbentyl, Merbentul, and Triagen among many others.